 Karen joined Watsi on September 25th, 2016.
-Three years ago, Karen became the 2506th member to automatically support a new Watsi patient every month.
-Since then, 3,322 more people have become monthly donors!
-Karen's most recent donation supported Jane, a farmer from Kenya, to fund a fracture repair.
+Four years ago, Karen became the 2506th member to automatically support a new Watsi patient every month.
+Since then, 3,443 more people have become monthly donors!
+Karen's most recent donation supported Daw Ei, a woman from Burma, to fund cardiac surgery.

 Jane is a farmer from Kenya who was well until Friday night, February 28th, when she fell on a hard ground while carrying a bunch of firewood.
 She visited a nearby health centre but was referred to our facility for specialized treatment secondary to severe pain and inability to stretch her hand.
 Upon review, x-ray imaging indicated a radial head fracture and a radial head excision with Open Reduction Internal Fixation (ORIF) recommended by doctors.
 The surgery will allow her to stretch/flex her hand and continue with her normal life duties.
 Jane is a peasant farmer in the upcountry, planting millet and sorghum on her farm located along the valley.
 The mother of 8 and a grandmother to several children, she has always worked hard to meet her children's needs.
 Despite her hard work, Jane faces a lot of social challenges at home.
 Since her husband was murdered four years ago by unknown persons, Jane developed depression that led to partial psychosis.
 Due to this condition, Jane is unable to attend to her home duties like before.
 She no longer does farming like she used to do, now she is left in the hands of her daughter who takes care of her needs.
 Jane's family is able to raise $98 only.
 She is requesting the rest of the funds to undergo ORIF.
 Fortunately, surgeons at our medical partner can help.
 On March 6th, Jane will undergo a fracture repair procedure.
 The surgery will reduce further complications and allow Jane be able to utilize her hand with ease.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $771 to fund this procedure.
 “I hope that I will get well soon.
 I am missing my home,” says Jane with sweet laughter.